hyperledger/hyperledger/README.md

 # Hyperledger Project
-Hyperledger Project is a new Collaborative Project at The Linux Foundation.
-The technical community is just getting started and will be adding code to the repository in the coming weeks.
-Check hyperledger.org for more information about joining the mailing lists and participating in the conversations.

-Thank you for your interest in the Hyperledger Project.
-Currently there have been proposed contributions with potentially others in the future.
-At present the TSC and community are looking at ways to build a platform that can provide common plumbing for a wide range of use cases and value added solutions on top.
-Please keep in mind all of the proposals below are simply proposals and that the community will evaluate various ways to get started.
-Below are the links to the codebases for evaluation purposes, in no particular order:
+Thank you for your interest in the Hyperledger Project, a Collborative Project at the Linux Foundation.
+The Hyperledger Project seeks to develop a distributed ledger platform that can provide building blocks for a wide range of use cases and value-add solutions.
+The project operates with some basic principles:

+* Given the diversity of usages, modularity is critical.
+Examples include transaction semantics, contract languages, consensus, identity, and storage.

+* Code speaks.
+The objective of the project is to develop technologies that can be used to build and deploy distributed ledgers quickly and easily.

+* The project will evolve over time with better understanding of requirements and emerging usages.
+While the objective is to develop a single platform, we expect that platform to emerge from a diverse set of approaches.

+Check [the community page](http://hyperledger.org/community) for more information about joining the mailing lists and participating in the conversations.
+Contributions to the Hyperledger Project are expected to progress through a standard [life cycle](https://github.com/hyperledger/hyperledger/wiki/Project-Lifecycle) from incubation through maturity.
+Several codebases have been offered as a starting point for evaluation:

 ## Fabric Incubator